- Your Safety

-- Careers
+Careers Questions

-Yes, you will need to register on our online e-recruitment system (Opens in a new window).
+Yes, you will need to register on our online e-recruitment system.
 You will need to provide your name, email address and choose a case-sensitive password which needs to include letters and numbers.
 You will then be able to select which roles you want to be alerted for e.g. all vacancies/firefighting/support staff roles.

 Each time you use the e-recruitment system you will need to enter a username and your password.
 In the vast majority of cases your username will be the email address that you used to register with initially.
 If you forget your password, simply enter the email address you registered with on the system and it will be emailed to you.